Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Introduction

+Various alternative strategies have been developed to circumvent this issue.
+On one hand, LMT beam splitters based on multiphoton Bragg diffraction \cite{Mueller2008}, Bloch oscillations \cite{Battesti2004, Clade2006, McDonald2014}, or hybrid combinations \cite{Sugarbaker2013, Savoie2018, Asenbaum2020} have achieved good performance, with momentum transfers up to several tens of $\hbar k_L$ (where $k_L$ is the lattice wave vector), sometimes at the cost of complex pulse sequences and parameter sensitivity.
 Recent advancements in BECs within optical lattices have deepened our understanding of quantum transport, nonlinear dynamics, and momentum-resolved imaging.
 For example, high-resolution studies of condensate transport dynamics have highlighted the importance of controlled time-of-flight imaging in probing lattice band populations and coherent tunneling phenomena \cite{Dupont2023, Dionis2025}.
 These breakthroughs provide a robust framework for examining condensate breathing, collective modes, and adiabatic acceleration protocols.

 Recent efforts combining Floquet engineering with optimal control techniques \cite{Glaser2015, Reitter2017, Koch_2022, Ansel_2024} represent a fundamentally different approach that has enabled robust and fast preparation of target states with impressive momentum transfer of the order of $600\,\hbar k_L$ \cite{Rodzinka2024}.
 While powerful, these optimal approaches usually involve nontrivial control sequences, and sometimes lack clear interpretative models.
 Similarly, shortcut-to-adiabaticity (STA) methods \cite{Chen_2010, Torrontegui_2013, DGO_2019} and their enhanced variants \cite{Whitty_2020} (eSTA) using optimized temporal sequences have demonstrated efficient transfer of Bose-Einstein condensates into specific bands of optical lattices \cite{Zhou_2018} and robust fast atomic transport with improved stability against systematic errors and noise \cite{Whitty_2022}, but require protocols with carefully tuned optimized ramps.
+Counter-diabatic driving techniques have also been explored in various contexts, including recent proposals in driven optical lattices \cite{Giergiel2025}.

 In parallel, several lattice-based strategies have been developed to realize compact, high-fidelity interferometers beyond conventional schemes.
 Shaken-lattice interferometry, where the position of the lattice is modulated in time, implements interferometric sequences directly within the lattice potential and enables acceleration sensing with a sensitivity that grows with the interrogation time~\cite{Weidner2017}.
 Excited-band Bloch oscillations at specific ``magic'' lattice depths also provide highly efficient momentum transfer while reducing lattice-induced phase noise~\cite{McAlpine2020}.
 Multidimensional Bloch-band architectures in optical lattices have demonstrated vectorial inertial sensing, including two-dimensional Bloch oscillations and a 2D atomic Michelson interferometer~\cite{LeDesma2025}.
 A complementary approach is offered by continuously trapped interferometers in Floquet-engineered lattices, where ``magic'' band structures suppress intensity-related phase noise and enable flexible, programmable sensor designs~\cite{Chai2025}.